Categories

 Click image to enlarge

 Charts in Excel are of great help for visual reference.
-Excel has included different type of charts.
+Excel has included different types of charts.

-The standard charts are – Line chart, Pie Chart, Columns, and Bars.
-There are also other representations like Area, Scatter, Stock, Doughnut, Surface, etc.
+The standard charts are Line, Pie, Column, and Bar.
+There are other representations as well, such as Area, Scatter, Stock, Doughnut, and Surface.

 You can find charts by clicking ‘Insert’ and then the Chart button.